CityOfPhiladelphia/phila.gov/wp/wp-content/plugins/disable-gutenberg/readme.txt

 Thank you to everyone for using Disable Gutenberg and for all the [awesome 5-star reviews](https://wordpress.org/support/plugin/disable-gutenberg/reviews/)!

-If you have any feedback or suggestions to make this plugin the absolute best it can be, and/or would like to help with development, please reach me via my [contact form](https://perishablepress.com/contact/) at Perishable Press.
+If you have any feedback or suggestions to make this plugin the absolute best it can be, and/or would like to help with development, please reach me via the [contact form](https://plugin-planet.com/support/#contact) at Plugin Planet.

+**2.7 (2022/05/15)**

+* Disable block widgets option now enabled by default
+* Disables new global `theme.json` styles on front end
+* Disables new hidden SVG block content on front end
+* Fixes bug with `disable_gutenberg_disable_post_type()`
+* Tests on WordPress 6.0

+**2.6 (2022/01/10)**

+* Improves loading of translations
+* Improves clarity on settings page
+* Removes Edit Links when Gutenberg is disabled
+* Updates some links to external resources
+* Generates new default translation template
+* Tests on WordPress 5.9

 **2.5.1 (2021/07/25)**